Efficiency of ANS Entropy Encoders: ANS Encoders

 \section{ANS Encoders}

-On a high level, an ANS encoder can be described as a data structure that maintains a positive integer $w$ that can be modified by two stack operations ``$w = \mathsf{push}(w, a)$'' and ``$(w,a) = \mathsf{pop}(w)$'': $\mathsf{push}$ encodes a letter $a$ into the number $w$ and returns the modified value for $w$, and $\mathsf{pop}$ performs a reverse operation decoding the letter $a$ and restoring the old value for $w$.
-Given a sequence of letters $a_1, a_2, \ldots, a_n$, the encoder pushes them consecutively and transmits the resulting integer $w$ to a decoder, which in turn retrieves the sequence from $w$ performing pop operations.
-Note that the letters appear in the reverse order during the decoding, which is a distinctive feature of ANS.
-For their correct coordinated work, both encoder and decoder should receive in advance the same table of (approximate) frequencies of letters in the sequence $a_1, a_2, \ldots, a_n$.
+On a high level, an ANS encoder can be described as a data structure that maintains a positive integer $w$ that can be modified by two stack operations ``$w = \mathsf{push}(w, a)$'' and ``$(w,a) = \mathsf{pop}(w)$'': $\mathsf{push}$ encodes a symbol $a$ into the number $w$ and returns the modified value for $w$, and $\mathsf{pop}$ performs a reverse operation decoding the symbol $a$ and restoring the old value for $w$.
+It is instructive to image the number $w$ as a sequence of bits (potentially very long) from the highest bit of $w$, which is always~1, to lowest bits.
+Given a sequence of symbols $a_1, a_2, \ldots, a_n$, the encoder pushes them consecutively and transmits the resulting integer $w$ to a decoder, which in turn retrieves the sequence from $w$ performing pop operations.
+Note that the symbols appear in the reverse order during the decoding, which is a distinctive feature of ANS.
+For their correct coordinated work, both encoder and decoder should receive in advance the same table of (approximate) frequencies of symbols in the sequence $a_1, a_2, \ldots, a_n$.

 For didactic reasons, ANS encoders are usually first described in their unbounded form in which they operate on very long integers $w$, which is unrealistic.
 In practice, \emph{streaming ANS encoders} are used, which maintain the value of $w$ during the construction within a fixed range fitting into a machine word and they store all excessive bits in an output buffer by performing a ``renormalization'' (akin to arithmetic encoders).
 However, in what follows, we significantly diverge from this standard way of explanation for ANS and introduce only the streaming ANS but in an unconventional manner; the unbounded ANS variant is not discussed at all.
+The unconventional description of ANS was chosen since it fits more naturally in our upper bound analysis of ANS.